apache/maven/maven-wrapper/README.md

 A normal Maven build will be executed with the one important change that if the user doesn't have the necessary version of Maven specified in `.mvn/wrapper/maven-wrapper.properties` it will be downloaded for the user first.

+## Supported Systems

+The wrapper should work on various operating systems including

+* Linux (numerous versions, tested on Ubuntu and CentOS)
+* OSX
+* Windows (various newer versions)
+* Solaris (10 and 11)

+For all those various shell systems should work including

+* bash
+* dash
+* zsh

+In term of Maven versions it should work with any Maven 3.x version and it defaults to the latest release - currently 3.5.0.

 ## Changes